joerg/stash-git-lfs/README.md

 * Check batch API
   * (DONE) push
   * pull (in my tests client did not use batch even if told to do so...)
-* Hook to delete the lfs repo if stash repo is deleted
+* Hook to delete the lfs repo if bitbucket repo is deleted
-* Make 404 etc. empty and not return massive stash thing
+* Make 404 etc. empty and not return massive bitbucket thing
 * Move path from /rest... to default LFS path ...repo.git/info/lfs
   * I am not sure if this is possible at all
 * Add SSH implementation (https://github.com/github/git-lfs/tree/master/docs/api#authentication)